-- 14(1) The nomination papers must be in the approved form and must include the following information: - (a) the name of the office for which the person seeks to be a candidate; - (b) a warning that if the person is nominated as a candidate for more than one office, all nominations for that person are void; - (c) the full legal name of the prospective candidate and his or her contact information; - (d) any request to use a name on the ballot by which the prospective candidate is commonly known; - (e) an oath or affirmation from the prospective candidate that he or she is eligible to be a candidate and agrees to be nominated: - (f) the signature of the prospective candidate signed in front of a voter who signs as a witness; - (g) the full names, postal or civic address and signatures of at least five voters who are nominating the candidate and who are eligible to do so, each of whom signs in front of another voter who signs as a witness;
+Existing Proposed Explanation (a) the name of the office for which the (a) the name of the office for which the person seeks to be a candidate; person seeks to be a candidate; A request to use a nickname must be (b) a warning that if the person is nominated as a candidate for more than (b) a warning that if the person is nominated as a candidate for more than one office, all approved by the Chief Electoral Officer. one office, all nominations for that person nominations for that person are void; A criminal record check will provide a are void; (c) the full legal name of the prospective person's criminal record if there is one, but it (c) the full name of the prospective candidate candidate and their contact information; won't likely show election offences and, in and his or her contact information; (d) any request to use a name on the ballot particular, would not show election offences (d) the name of the prospective candidate by which the prospective candidate is under the MNS Act.
+However, the MNS will exactly as he or she wishes it to appear on commonly known; have internal records of any election offences the ballot; (e) an oath or affirmation from the through decisions of the Métis Court. (e) an oath or affirmation from the prospective candidate that they are eligible prospective candidate that he or she is to be a candidate and agree to be nominated; eligible to be a candidate and agrees to be (f) the signature of the prospective candidate nominated; signed in front of a voter who signs as a (f) the signature of the prospective witness; candidate; (g) the full names, postal or civic address and (g) the full names, postal or civic address and signatures of at least five voters who are signatures of at least five voters who are nominating the candidate and who are nominating the candidate; eligible to do so, each of whom signs in front (h) the full name, postal or civic address and of another voter who signs as a witness; signature of each person who witnessed any (h) the full name, postal or civic address and person sign the nomination papers; signature of each voter who witnessed any (i) a declaration, in Form 3 of the Schedule, person sign the nomination papers; by each person who witnessed